realworldocaml/book/other-notes/00-outline.md

       - Functors
       - First-class modules, using a plug-in system as the motivating example.
+      - Sharing constraints. *[jyh: This is pretty important, we might want it in basic modules.]*
       - recursive modules *[yminsky: Do we want to cover this?
-I've personally never used recursive modules.]*
+I've personally never used recursive modules.  jyh: I think so, they come up when making recursive type definitions involving abstract types. ]*
 1. **Concurrent Programming**
       - Covers Lwt or Async.
 We still need to figure out which system to cover.
 I'm pretty torn on this one.